za419/Hero/.github/CONTRIBUTING.md

 This section details, in fairly general turns, my plans for expanding the project.

-At the time of writing, version 0.01 has been released.
+At the time of writing, version 0.02 has been released.
 This fits the following
 requirements:

- - [x] Can initialize a repository

- - [x] Can add files to index (for later commit)

- - [x] Can create a commit from files in the index

-There are only two features which are documented, but not implemented in version 0.01:

  - [x] Can use `commit -a` to automatically add files that were in the last commit to the commit being made

- - [ ] Can use `commit` with a list of files to automatically add these files and commit
+ - [x] Can use `commit` with a list of files to automatically add these files and commit

-These features, as they are noted in the usage information but not actually implemented, should be the next ones to be implemented, as soon as feasible.

-Along with these two features, the addition of two commands is intended for version 0.02:

  - [x] `log` will, starting at the HEAD, display all commits back to the initial commit

- - [ ] `checkout` will, given a complete hash, or 'HEAD', overwrite the contents of applicable files with the versions in the given commit
+ - [x] `checkout` will, given a complete hash, or 'HEAD', overwrite the contents of applicable files with the versions in the given commit

-   - If this is given a commit besides the HEAD, either the implementation should take steps to either:
+   - If this is given a commit besides the HEAD, the implementation should warn the user about making commits

-     1. Prevent a new commit from being made

-     2. Warn the user about making a commit

-     3. Allow commits to be made, but off of the checked out commit (probably the correct option, in conjunction with 2, once branches are implemented)

    - If this is given HEAD, it should remove that protection